 23rd June 2020

 Tuesday 23rd June 2020 marks International Women in Engineering Day, a day where women (and men!) all over the world help to raise the profile of women engineers and encourage more people to consider engineering as a profession.
-Tier Consult is proud to support all our female staff and caught up with Assistant Structural Engineer, Rebecca Howard, ahead of the day to find out about her route into engineering and what advice she would offer other women considering a career in the sector.
+Apex Consulting is proud to support all our female staff and caught up with Assistant Structural Engineer, Rebecca Howard, ahead of the day to find out about her route into engineering and what advice she would offer other women considering a career in the sector.

 Hi Becky!
 So, what made you want to become an Engineer?